InES-IoT/zephyr_development_environment_container/README.md

 If the `MODULES` argument is omitted all Zephyr modules will be installed.

-The `ADDITIONAL_PYTHON_PACKAGES` and `ADDITIONAL_APT_PACKAGES` arguments can be ommited but some default packages will still be installed.
+The `ADDITIONAL_PYTHON_PACKAGES` and `ADDITIONAL_APT_PACKAGES` arguments can be omitted but some default packages will still be installed.

 This works for SDK versions `0.16.0` and newer.
 Run the following to make the image build work for versions `0.14.0` to `0.15.2`.